oxyo/oa-t-sensor/README.md

 This simple device can measure air temperature in range -30..+60 up to 0.5% precision.

 Schematics and board files provided.
+Ciseco thermistor firmware can be downloaded from [here](https://github.com/CisecoPlc/XRF-Firmware-downloads).

 For more information please visit [openautomation.center](http://openautomation.center)